Skip to content

 Architerior AI··3 min read

-If you've ever stared at a beige living room and thought there's a better version of this somewhere — I just can't see it, you already understand the problem AI interior design solves.
+If you've ever stared at a beige living room and thought there's a better version of this somewhere — I just can't see it, you already understand the problem we set out to solve.

-The gap between a photo of what is and a rendering of what could be used to cost you a designer, a week, and a few hundred dollars.
-With Architerior AI it's a drag-and-drop, 90 seconds, and your browser tab.
+The gap between a photo of what is and a rendering of what could be used to cost a designer, a week, and a few hundred dollars.
+With Architerior AI it's a drag-and-drop, ninety seconds, and a browser tab.

-This post walks through what actually happens in that 90 seconds — not the marketing version, the real pipeline.
+This is what actually happens in those ninety seconds — not the marketing version, the real walk-through.

 1. The upload (0–3 seconds)

-• Context you typed.
-A sentence like "master bedroom, keep the hardwood floors, prefer warm neutrals" gets bundled with the image.
-Free-text context is the single highest-impact thing you can give an AI — more than any slider or dropdown.
+• Your words.
+A sentence like "master bedroom, keep the hardwood floors, prefer warm neutrals" rides along with the image.
+Free-text context is the single highest-impact thing you can give the AI — more than any slider, dropdown, or preset.

 2. The read (3–15 seconds)

-That JSON is the ground truth every downstream step is pinned to.
-It's why your hardwood floors don't turn into marble between "upload" and "render" — the downstream prompt explicitly forbids changing what the structured read observed.
+That structured read becomes the ground truth every later step is pinned to.
+It's why your hardwood floors don't turn into marble between "upload" and "render" — the downstream brief explicitly forbids changing what the read observed.

 3. The reimagining (15–75 seconds)

 Now the fun part.
-Given that structured read plus your context, we ask the model to propose three distinct interior-design visions — not three variations of the same thing.
-Each comes back as a paragraph-length design brief:
+Given that read plus the words you typed, the AI proposes three distinct visions — not three variations of the same thing.
+Each one arrives as a paragraph-length design brief:

 4. The delivery (75–90 seconds)